Cloudfly-Z/ACAN/README.md

 pyyaml==6.0.1
 ```

-3. Run shell script files such as
+3. Run shell script files such as:
 ```
 bash DSAN/DSAN.sh
 ```

+Acknowledgement
+---
+Our code is based on the project [Everything about Transfer Learning and Domain Adapation](https://github.com/jindongwang/transferlearning).

 Citation
 ---